The Soft Parade

-The Soft Parade is the fourth studio album by American rock band the Doors, released on July 18, 1969, by Elektra Records.
+The Soft Parade is the fourth studio album by American rock band the Doors, released on July 18, 1969 by Elektra Records.
 Most of the album was recorded following a grueling tour during which the band was left with little time to compose new material.
 Record producer Paul A. Rothchild recommended a total departure from the Doors' first three albums: develop a fuller sound by incorporating brass and string arrangements provided by Paul Harris.
 Lead singer Jim Morrison, who was dealing with personal issues and focusing more on his poetry, was less involved in the songwriting process, allowing guitarist Robby Krieger to increase his own creative output.

-The album peaked at number six on the Billboard 200, but it failed to retain audiences in the UK and other European countries that their previous album, Waiting for the Sun, had succeeded in engaging.
-Three preceding singles, "Touch Me", "Wishful Sinful", and "Tell All the People", were included on The Soft Parade, with the former becoming another Top 10 hit for the Doors.
+The album peaked at number six on the Billboard 200 but it failed to retain audiences in the UK and other European countries that their previous album, Waiting for the Sun, had succeeded in engaging.
+Three preceding singles, "Touch Me", "Wishful Sinful", and "Tell All the People", were included on The Soft Parade, with the first becoming another Top 10 hit for the Doors.
 Another single, "Runnin' Blue", also followed the album's distribution.
-Upon release, The Soft Parade was denounced by both music critics and the band's underground music scene followers, who viewed the album as the Doors' trending into popular music.
-Over time, historians have reassessed the album and its critical standing has slightly improved, but it is still widely considered to be the group's weakest effort with Morrison.
+Upon release, The Soft Parade was denounced by both music critics and the band's underground music scene followers, who viewed the record as the Doors' trending into popular music.
+Over time, historians have reassessed the album and its critical standing has slightly improved, but it remains widely considered to be the group's weakest effort with Morrison.